-ADrpg : Addictive Drums Random Preset Generator
+ADrpg : Addictive Drums random preset generator*

 NOTICE: This is a legacy product and no longer receiving updates.

 ADrpg arms you with fresh, unique drum sounds and faster production time.
 That can really kick down some doors for your music, especially if you write electronica, hip-hop, or experimental.
 The best part is that it's completely free to download and use (although I wouldn't mind hearing how you put it to use, and a plug is always nice too :D).
-ADrpg contains no spyware, adware, or any of that crap.
+ADrpg contains no spyware, malware, ads, or any of that crap.

-ADrpg is available in the following flavors:
+ADrpg is available in the following flavors: (see notice above!)